AzureAD/azure-activedirectory-library-for-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 ---

-**MSAL is the preferred Microsoft auth library**
+**MSAL is the recommended auth library for use with the Microsoft identity platform**

 No new features will be implemented on ADAL.
 The team's efforts are on improving [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet), the next-gen auth library.
 MSAL's wiki contains a [migration guide](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Adal-to-Msal) from ADAL.

 Only regressions, high severity issues and security issues will be fixed on ADAL.
 Other issues are likely to have already been fixed in MSAL.
-If not, please log them and the team will prioritize them.

 If you think that your issue falls into the above categories, please fill in the form below.